 While I have spent a lot of time camping, I’m a coward.
 I don’t sleep well on the ground and I don’t like to be dirty.
 So, no. 🙂

-What spiritual themes did you incorporate into your story?
+What spiritual themes did Michelle incorporate into the story?
 Which ones did you discover later?

 I love the story of the prophet Nehemiah and the famous line “I am doing a good work and I cannot come down.”
 I liked the idea of someone going off on an adventure and sacrificing for their family, but being determined to stay in that work even when things became difficult.